2pisoftware/cmfive-docs/_tutorials/module-anatomy/theModelsFolder.md

 ```
 The model properties must be named according to the column names on the database table.

+If you go to /system/classes and look at the DBObject.php file, you can see some further standard model properties that can be used, or will appear in all of your tables.

 Now that we have our model and service class we can start creating some actions for our module.